Why M-dwarf flares have limited impact on the atmospheric evaporation of sub-Neptunes and Earth-sized planets: Results

 As the planet moves further away from the star, the quiescent mass loss rate $\dot{M}^Q$ decreases, and flares eventually become the dominant factor in mass loss.
-However, it is important to note that at sufficiently large distances, photo-evaporation becomes negligible, and even the most energetic stellar flares would no longer have enough energy to drive an outflow (i.e., Jeans escape regime).
+However, it is important to note that at sufficiently large distances, photoevaporation becomes negligible, and even the most energetic stellar flares would no longer have enough energy to drive an outflow (i.e., Jeans escape regime).
 The primary reason for this somewhat counterintuitive trend is the fraction of time spent in energy vs. recombination-limited mass loss regimes.
-At 0.01 AU, the planet is already in a recombination-limited mass loss regime even when the stellar flux is at its quiescent level; in this regime, $\dot{M} \propto F_{\rm XUV}^{0.5}$.
+At 0.01 AU, both planets are already in a recombination-limited mass loss regime even when the stellar flux is at its quiescent level; in this regime, $\dot{M} \propto F_{\rm XUV}^{0.5}$.
 Conversely, the larger orbital separation case is one in which mass loss is energy-limited, and $\dot{M} \propto F_{\rm XUV}$, even for relatively bright flares.